sfigg/commercialization-public/customize/desktop/customize-get-help-app.md

 ### Search support

-In markets that do not have the new Virtual Agent experience available, customers can utilize search support by entering a question and receiving back recommended support content.
+In markets that do not have the Virtual Agent experience available, customers can utilize search support by entering a question and receiving back recommended support content.
 Beneath the search results, the options for contacting support will be listed.

 OEM customization provides the top support option in the list — a link to either your support website, or your support app.